| |

 Music Study

-Music Appreciation – This is the core of our music study this year.
-It is new to us, so it is to be determined how we feel about it yet.
+Music Appreciation – This is something completely new for us and so it is to be determined how we feel about it yet.
+But I love to play classical works quietly while the children are studying or busy with independent play.

 music appreciation and latin music books on the table.